How to Become Licensed as a Resident Agency

 - Obtain a Federal Employer Identification Number (FEIN).
-The only exception to obtaining an FEIN is for a sole proprietorship.

 Section 500.1205(2)(b) of the Michigan Insurance Code, MCL 500.1205(2)(b), requires a business entity to identify a Designated Responsible Licensed Producer (DRLP) in order to obtain a license.
 The DRLP is responsible for the Business Entity's compliance with the state insurance laws, rules and regulations.
 A business entity may have more than one DRLP.
 The DRLP does not have to hold all the same lines of authority as the agency; however, the DRLP is responsible for ensuring agency compliance with all laws and regulations.
 DRLPs are initially designated during the electronic application process.

 To view the DRLP for a licensed business entity, use the Insurance Agency Locator.
 Enter the business entity's 7-digit Michigan System ID Number; click on the entity name then click on the Individual Associations link.
 Effective December 1, 2016, business entities (agencies) must use the DIFS Insurance Licensing Online Services (ILOS) web page to add or inactivate affiliate information.